apache/spark/docs/structured-streaming-programming-guide.md

 The “Output” is defined as what gets written out to the external storage.
 The output can be defined in different modes

   - *Complete Mode* - The entire updated Result Table will be written to the external storage.
+It is up to the storage connector to decide how to handle writing of the entire table.

   - *Append Mode* - Only the new rows appended in the Result Table since the last trigger will be written to the external storage.
 This is applicable only on the queries where existing rows in the Result Table are not expected to change.